Advice > Software engineering

 1.2 How much does a Meta Machine Learning Engineer make?

-Based on Glassdoor data, the median total pay for a Meta machine learning engineer is $276k, 40% higher than the median total pay for ML engineers in the US.
+Based on Glassdoor data, the average total pay for a Machine Learning Engineer at Meta is $296K per year, which is about 47% higher than the national average of $158K for the same role in the U.S.

 Most ML engineering posts at Meta are software engineer posts.
 So to give you an idea of how much Meta ML engineers make at the company, we’ve pulled the SWE info from Levels.fyi: